Jacopo-brz/OpticalFlow/README.md

 # OpticalFlow
-Implementation of the optical flow algorithm in openFrameworks using OpenCV.
+Implementation of Farneback's optical flow algorithm in openFrameworks using OpenCV.
 In order to run correctly the program you have to:
 - Create an openFrameworks project using projectGenerator, using ofxCv and ofxOpenCv addons
 - Substitute the src folder content with this repo content
 - Compile and...
 RRRRRRRRRRRUN!